-Robert L. Hendrix, III (Rob), is an accomplished trial lawyer that has recovered over $30,000,000.00 in benefits for his clients in over fourteen years of practice.
+Robert L. Hendrix, III (Rob), is an accomplished trial lawyer that has recovered over $35,000,000.00 in benefits for his clients in over sixteen years of practice.
 His practice focuses exclusively on representing injured individuals in Georgia workers’ compensation claims.
 He has tried over one hundred cases in every corner of the State in front of nearly every Administrative Law Judge.

 In addition to Mr. Hendix's trial accomplishments, he is also an experienced appellate advocate.
 Mr. Hendrix has handled numerous matters through the appellate process, including the Georgia Court of Appeals and Georgia Supreme Court.
 Notably, he received a favorable decision in Dekalb County Board of Education v.
 Singleon, 294 Ga.
 App.
 96; 668 S.E.
 2d 767 (2008), which was landmark in that the decision allowed for an injured employee to receive income benefits for a psychic only injury after the physical injury resolved.

 Mr. Hendrix has been recognized frequently for his skill as an attorney.
+He holds an AV rating from Martindale reflecting the highest level of professional skill and ethical standards.
 For four straight years (2010 – 2013) he was named a Georgia Rising Star SuperLawyer, which is published by Atlanta Magazine in conjunction with Law & Politics Magazine.
 This is an honor recognizing the top 2.5% of attorneys in their practice area under the age of forty.
 In 2014, Mr. Hendrix was named a Georgia SuperLawyer recognizing the top 5% of all attorneys in their practice area, making him the youngest to receive this honor.
-He has continued to receive this honor from 2015-2018.
+He has continued to receive this honor from 2015-2020.
 Additionally, Mr. Hendrix was named a Top 100 by The National Trial Lawyers.
 Further, he has also been named a Top 40 Under 40 by the American Society of Legal Advocates for 2013 & 2014.
 Mr. Hendrix has also been named one of the Best Attorneys in America by Rue Ratings, recognizing less than 1% of attorneys nationwide.
 He has been honored as a Premier 100 by the American Academy of Trial Lawyers, and a Top Lawyer by the Global Directory of Who’s Who.

 Mr. Hendrix has served as a frequent lecturer on workers’ compensation issues at the National, State and local levels.
 He has given presentations at nearly every major legal conference involving workers’ compensation law; including: The American Bar Association, American Association for Justice, State Bar of Georgia, The annual ICLE seminar at St. Simon’s Island, GTLA Annual Convention, State Board of Worker’s Compensation Annual Convention, WCCL Annual Seminar.
 Atlanta Bar Association, Gwinnett Chamber of Commerce and Travelers Employer School.
-He has spoken across the country in San Francisco, New Orleans, Chicago and in Nashville (this coming February).
-Mr. Hendrix has lectured on such topics turning around the tough case, affirmative defenses, taking depositions, civil discovery, common mistakes made by employers, independent medical examinations, developing medical evidence, preexisting conditions, psychological injuries, federalization of workers’ compensation and case intake.
+He has spoken across the country in San Francisco, New Orleans, Chicago, Miami, Phoenix, Denver and in Nashville.
+Mr. Hendrix has lectured on such topics turning around the tough case, affirmative defenses, taking depositions, civil discovery, common mistakes made by employers, independent medical examinations, developing medical evidence, preexisting conditions, psychological injuries, federalization of workers’ compensation, case intake, light duty job offers, the interplay between workers’ compensation and Federal employment law and the use of medical marijuana in workers’ compensation claims.
 Moreover, he has authored journal articles for State Bar of Georgia and American Association for Justice.

 Mr. Hendrix also lectures on legal issues outside of bar related events.
 More specifically, he was featured on the radio as an invited speaker on Atlanta Legal Experts.
 Further, he has been an invited guest lecturer to the legal studies and paralegal programs at Clayton State University and Georgia State University.

-Personally, Mr. Hendrix enjoys spending time with his wife (Vicki) and his three children (Sammy, Harrison & Max).
-This keeps him busy, especially coaching soccer, baseball and basketball when not shuttling the kids to Cub Scouts, Jiu Jitsu and parkour competitions; along with math team, student council, robotics team and piano lessons.
+Personally, Mr. Hendrix enjoys spending time with his his three children (Sammy, Harrison & Max).
+This keeps him busy, especially coaching soccer, football and basketball when not shuttling the kids to tennis, reading bowl, robotics competitions, guitar and drum lessons, plays and running competitions.
 When not busy with the kids, he is passionate about following his beloved Georgia Bulldogs and traveling (especially to Las Vegas).